-When contemporary art graduates come across with traditional craftsmanship, one cannot help but wonder, do traditions infuse into their contemporary practice?
+When contemporary art graduates came across with traditional craftsmanship, one could not help but wonder, did traditions infuse into their contemporary practice?
 Or vice versa?

 Encounter Between Intangible Cultural Heritage and Contemporary Art

 Exhibition Period : 3 – 30 June 2021

 Time : 11am – 8pm (Closed on Sundays & Public Holidays)

 Venue : The Gallery of Hong Kong Art School (10/F, Hong Kong Arts Centre, 2 Harbour Road, Wan Chai, Hong Kong)